AshampooSystems/boden/docs/docs/reference/layout/yogalayout/layout.md

 # yogalayout::Layout

-An implementation of a Flex layout based on [Facebooks Yoga Library](https://github.com/facebook/yoga)
+An implementation of a Flex layout based on [Facebook's Yoga library](https://github.com/facebook/yoga).

 ## Declaration